 Page 8, panel 4

 Booster explains that he can't travel through time to specific dates "because of time differences and international date lines and daylight savingses."
 Clearly, Booster is lying to Wayne in the hopes of tricking him.
 Like so much else in this story, this little bit of verbal comedy is played for the reader's benefit.
 Skeets can't do anything unless Booster commands it, so the words that come out of Wayne's mouth are irrelevant.
 Booster could chose to follow or ignore them at his whim, which he does anyway.
-(Booster talked at length a few pages back about being inspired heroes.
-However, he sure acts like his role model is the Joker.)
+(Booster talked at length a few pages back about being inspired by heroes, but he is acting like his role model is the Joker.)
 Booster's foolish behavior leads directly to...

 Page 12, panel 1